ForwardStar/gfe_driver/README.md

 ./gfe_driver -G /path/to/input/graph.properties -u -l <system_to_evaluate> -w <num_threads> -R 5 -d output_results.sqlite3
 ```

+[TODO] Betweeness centrality (BC) algorithm is only implemented for Teseo, Sortledton, Spruce, GTX and RadixGraph.
+For other systems, if you run BC on them the algorithm will be skipped, but other tasks (either updates or other analytics) can process normally.
+Hop queries (1-hop and 2-hop neighbors) are also only verified for the above systems.

 Type `./gfe_driver -h` for the full list of options and for the libraries that can be evaluated (option `-l`).
 The driver spawns the number of threads given by the option `-w` to concurrently run all insertions or updates.
 For Graphalytics, it defaults to the total number of the physical threads in the machine.
 This setting can be changed with the option `-r <num_threads>`.
 Note that the numbers
 in the library codes (e.g. teseo.**6**, stinger**3**) are unrelated to the versions of the systems evaluated, they were only used
 internally for development purposes.